-Naming a co-operative can be one of the more enjoyable parts of the ‘noinky bits’ of incorporating a co-operative.
-The naming process sometimes even peaks the interest of those whose eyes glaze over at the thought of working with the Corporate Registry.
+Naming a co-operative can be one of the more enjoyable parts of incorporating a co-operative.
+The naming process sometimes even piques the interest of those whose eyes glaze over at the thought of working with the Corporate Registry.

-But there is a lot of diversity within the sector when it comes to naming a co-operative organization or business.
-Some describe the market they serve, such as Saskatoon Co-operative Association.
+But there is a lot of diversity when it comes to naming a co-operative organization or business.
+Some co-op names describe the market they serve, such as Saskatoon Co-operative Association.
 Others focus on the services they provide, like the International Women’s Catering Co-operative.
-And others are a bit more creative – take Sky Dragon Community Development Co-operative or Fourth Pig Worker Co-op, for example.
+Still others are a bit more creative – take Sky Dragon Community Development Co-operative or Fourth Pig Worker Co-op, for example.

-Here’s a few things to keep in mind when going through the naming process.
+Here’s a few things to keep in mind when coming up with a name for a co-op.

 Understand the message